Lemons N Lyme

 In a pinch, you can.
 Thaw frozen mango and pour off any excess juice before using.
 Be aware that frozen mangoes have more liquid so if your bread comes out too wet or gummy, try adding an extra tablespoon or two of flour next time.

-Could I make mango muffins?
+Can I make this gluten free mango bread into muffins?

 Can I make vegan mango bread?